-As we suspected, there were no big announcements from Sony at this year's Photokina 2018 press conference.
+As we suspected, there were no big announcements from Sony at this year's Photokina 2018 press conference (and nothing about the rumored new APS-C Sony A7000 model).
 But this doesn't mean they had nothing to say.
 Here are five things that we gleaned from the 20-minute presentation.

 1) Welcome to the party

 Sony Vice President, and Senior General Manager of Sony's digital imaging business, Kenji Tanaka, started off by acknowledging that the rest of the industry had finally entered the full-frame mirrorless market.
 With Nikon and Canon launching full-frame CSC models in recent weeks – and Panasonic, Leica and Sigma about to play their hand – he reminded the assembled journalists that Sony had already been in the game for five years now, since the original A7 launch.

 2) We are number one